fredreichbier/ooc-lua/README.md

 #### OSX

-First things first, in luajit.use we have the following linker flags:
+If you're building for OSX 64-bit, you need some special compiler flags.
+You may want to edit your `luajit.pc` to have a Libs line that looks like this:

 ```
--pagezero_size 10000 -image_base 100000000
+Libs: -L${libdir} -l${libname} -pagezero_size 10000 -image_base 100000000
 ```

 Otherwise, it'll just crash.
-If you use ooc-lua normally you don't need to worry about that - the .use file flags will get applied and you won't need to change anything by hand.
-Hopefully it doesn't break other things, eh.
+On 32-bit, it doesn't to be needed (it's harmful, even!)

 Apparently, luajit is doing something funny with its memory allocator and it won't work when the default (mapping page 0 to the first 4GB of virtual memory)